omersha/omersha.github.io/_posts/2015-12-08-meta-sequences-in-c++.md

 Since they are the key idea behind many elegant solutions to various problems, it is not surprising that utilities for using them were included in the standard library (since [C++14](http://en.cppreference.com/w/cpp/utility)).
-It is surprising, though, that the implementation that comes with the STL is often problematic and requires using homemade alternatives (this is the case, for example, in gcc 5.1.0).
+It is surprising, though, that the implementation that comes with the STL is sometimes problematic and requires using homemade alternatives (this is the case, for example, in gcc 5.1.0).
 So I'll discuss implementation details as well.